Quinten/no-or-yes/README.md

-# no-or-yes
+# No or Yes
-The search engine which only answers with yes or no
+This search engine only answers with no or yes